Platinum

 Spot vs. Contract Pricing

-The Platinum market features both spot transactions and longer-term contract arrangements.
-Spot prices reflect current market conditions and are more volatile, while contract prices provide supply security and price predictability for both producers and consumers.
-Many industrial buyers secure Platinum supply through multi-year offtake agreements that include pricing formulas linked to reference benchmarks or negotiated fixed terms.
+The Platinum market features both spot transactions and longer-term contracts.
+Spot prices reflect current conditions and are more volatile, while multi-year offtake agreements provide supply security for both producers and consumers.
+Current spot pricing is in the range of 2,069-2,079 $/oz (66,500-66,800 $/kg).

 More on Platinum